CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ##### Datasets as data component references

-This method is preferable for use in most security and compliance contexts as it allows for full expression of provenance, pedigree, attestations and other contextual information as a full, CycloneDX component.
+This method is preferable for most security and compliance contexts, as it allows for the full expression of provenance, pedigree, attestations, and other contextual information as a full CycloneDX component.

 ###### Example: health model with private dataset

 This example shows the recommended best practice of declaring the datasets for the base model used in the previous "in-line" example (i.e., [m42-health/Llama3-Med42-8B](https://huggingface.co/m42-health/Llama3-Med42-8B)) as their own CycloneDX components.

-The public datasets, as documented in the model's research paper include:
+The public datasets, as documented in the model's research paper, include:

 * [openbmb/UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback)
 * [snorkelai/Snorkel-Mistral-PairRM-DPO](https://huggingface.co/snorkelai/Snorkel-Mistral-PairRM-DPO)